mcoto004CR/pi-kube/README.md

       sudo nano /etc/hosts
       Add your IP to you cluster host name, by default will be showing 127.0.0.1 192.168.56.x    XXX-node

+      Note: you need to add the IP address and hostnames of the other Pis on your environment.

       NOTE, check if nameserver is correct